SH.02 - Academic Policies

 When a violation of the Academic Integrity Policy occurs, the faculty member has the autonomy to address the incident directly and immediately, which may have grade implications.
 The standard for finding a student in violation is based on the preponderance of evidence, which means that the faculty member must believe that the evidence provided implies it is "more likely than not" that the student violated the Academic Integrity Policy.
 Separately accredited or application-based programs within Tulsa Community College will follow their internal processes set forth by their accrediting bodies and can place students on probation, suspension, or even dismiss them from their programs, not the College, depending on the violation.
 Depending on the level of the violation, the Office of Student Conduct and Community Standards may apply additional sanctions, including probation, suspension, or expulsion from the College, which will also be added to the student's disciplinary records.

 Although faculty members may identify other behaviors that violate academic integrity and explain them in their course syllabus, the categories below provide guidance and consistency when determining acts that constitute violations of academic integrity:

 Cheating and Unauthorized Collaboration is using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
 Cheating is also intentionally collaborating with another student, students, and/or individuals within and outside the TCC system during an academic exercise without the instructor's consent.
 Examples of cheating and unauthorized collaboration include:

 - Copying from another's test, assignment or receiving unauthorized assistance from another during an academic exercise or in the submission of academic material.

 - Using a cell phone, calculator, computer, or other materials when not authorized by the instructor.

-Representing the words or ideas of another as one's own in any academic exercise.
-The following are considered to be forms of plagiarism:
+Plagiarism is representing the words or ideas of another as one's own in any academic exercise.
+Examples of plagiarism include: